Demographic history of Poland: Partitions (1795–1918)

 By the First Partition in 1772, the Polish–Lithuanian Commonwealth lost about 211 000 km2 (30% of its territory, amounting at that time to about 733 000 km2), with a population of over four to five million people (about a third of its population of 14 million before the partitions).

 After the Second Partition, Commonwealth lost about 307 000 km2, being reduced to 223 000 km2.
 Only about 4 million people remained in Poland at that time, which makes for a loss of another third of its original population, about a half of the remaining.

 After the Third Partition, overall, Austria had gained about 18 percent of the former Commonwealth territory (130,000 km2) and about 32 percent of the population (3.85 million people).
 Prussia had gained about 20 percent of the former Commonwealth territory 149,000 km2) and about 23 percent of the population (2.6 million people).
 Russia had gained about 62 percent of the former Commonwealth territory (462,000 km2) and about 45 percent of the population (3.5 million people).

 An estimate for 1815 gives 11.5 million Poles, out of which 5m were under Russian control (4 million in Congress Poland and 1 million in the territories incorporated into the Russian Empire), 3.5m in the Prussian partition territories and 3m in the Austrian partition territories.

 Congress Poland had a population of about 4.25 million around 1830.
 In the Russian partition, the Pale of Settlement resulted in resettlement of many Russian Jews to the western fringes of Russian Empire, which now included part of Poland.
 This further increased the sizable community of Polish Jews.
 By 1914, about 31 million people inhabited the territories that would become the Second Polish Republic, the First World War saw the population of those territories drop to 26 million.

+In the final decades of the 19th century, the Polish-speaking population expanded dramatically – by an estimated 70 to 100 percent – not only due to a very high rate of natural increase, but also due to the voluntary Polonization of non-Poles, a process that occurred particularly in urban areas of Congress Poland and Galicia.